 We retain your information as follows:

-- Candidate Data: Two years from the last point of contact, unless the candidate states that they do not wish to be contacted, in which case, this information is deleted (unnecessary and outdated data will be deleted before this)
+- Candidate data: Two years from the last point of contact, unless the candidate says they do not wish to be contacted, in which case, this information is deleted (unnecessary and outdated data will be deleted before this).

-- Client contact details: Two years from the end of the service contract from the last point of contact, subject to us having had no further contact with them during this time (unnecessary and outdated data will be deleted before this)
+- Two years from the end of the service contract from the last point of contact, subject to us having had no further contact with you during this time (unnecessary and outdated data will be deleted before this).

 Your personal data may be shared with any client organization initiating a search for personnel.
 Publicly available data may be shared with any client organization instructing us on a search.
 Please note, personal data will not be shared with any client unless we have been given explicit consent.